 Inflation Schedule (Masternode Size: 2500 BITG)

 Initial coin offerings (ICO) have provided a revolutionary new way for blockchain projects to raise capital in a border-less, unrestricted fashion.
 However, many token distributions are disproportionately in favor of the founding team and partners.
 Some projects sell only a third or less of their tokens and keep the remainder, or distribute coins in a centralized fashion, allowing insiders to receive massive allocations at steep discounts.
 These practices destroy value for smaller ICO participants who are forced to buy in at higher prices.
-Bitcoin Green aims to fund its initial costs in the most equitable and cost-efficient fashion.
+Bitcoin Green has designed its initial distribution to ensure initial ownership is as decentralized and equitable as possible.

 Development Fund: 4%

 • Used to fund future development of The Green Protocol